abbibrunton/notes/topics/cloud/modules/cloudbenefits/README.md

 * Same cost to deploy to multiple data centres
 * Fewer single points of failure
 * Lower latency, high availability

+## Agility

+Using the cloud tends to increase agility.
+We’ll see many case studies, later on in this course, where faster time-to-market was one of the major benefits of an organisation’s move to the cloud.
+Faster provisioning for (e.g.) new projects.
+Faster introduction of new services:
+* In DevOps for example; agile creation, testing and deploying of services
+* Continuous Delivery/Deployment